hisubram/mobilefoundation/send_push_notifications.md

 {: #proxy-support }
 You can make use proxy settings to set the optional proxy through which notifications are sent to Android and iOS devices.
 You can set the proxy by using the **push.apns.proxy.** and **push.gcm.proxy.** configuration properties.
 For more information, see [List of JNDI properties for {{ site.data.keyword.mfserver_short_notm }} push service](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/installation-configuration/production/server-configuration/#list-of-jndi-properties-for-mobilefirst-server-push-service).

-## Tutorials to follow next
+## Next steps
-{: #tutorials-to-follow-next }
+{: #next-tutorial-to-follow }
-With the server-side now set-up, setup the client-side and handle received notifications.
+With the server-side now set-up, setup the client-side and handle received notifications by following the tutorial below.

 * [Handling push notifications in Client applications](/docs/services/mobilefoundation?topic=mobilefoundation-handling_push_notifications_in_client_applications#handling_push_notifications_in_client_applications)